tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 I think my hesitation to hunt through code was a form of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) - I wasn't "good enough" to understand the code written by the "real" developers that make these libraries I am using.
 As I've worked to incorporate looking at code on GitHub into my toolbelt, I've found I usually can understand what's going on in the code.
 Sure, there are projects with codebases that can be tricky to get my head around, but, more often than not, I can read enough code to continue troubleshooting.

-One great part of the "read code on GitHub" workflow is that GitHub strives to make this easy with functionality like [keyboard shortcuts](https://help.github.com/en/github/getting-started-with-github/keyboard-shortcuts) (one of my favorites being to invoke their fuzzy file finder) and are making this even easier as they [roll out code navigation](https://github.blog/changelog/2019-11-13-code-navigation-is-now-available-for-all-go-python-and-ruby-repositories/) functionality.
+One great part of the "read code on GitHub" workflow is that GitHub strives to make this easy with functionality like [keyboard shortcuts](https://help.github.com/en/github/getting-started-with-github/keyboard-shortcuts) (one of my favorites being to invoke their fuzzy file finder), and are making this even easier as they [roll out code navigation](https://github.blog/changelog/2019-11-13-code-navigation-is-now-available-for-all-go-python-and-ruby-repositories/) functionality.

 For a while, this was about as far as I would go with troubleshooting issues.
 I think I plateaued at this stage for two main reasons:

-1. It's pretty rare to need to get this far - a lot of problem-solving sessions come to an end from one of the earlier stages.
+1. It's pretty rare to need to get this far - a lot of problem-solving sessions come to an end during one of the earlier stages.
 1. I've found that if I am still hitting a wall at this point, I can start planing some evasive action (working on an alternative implementation or project to use) or pull in another set of eyes for help.

 ## Step Three - My Computer

-As I mentioned at the beginning of the post, I added another step to my troubleshooting during my most recent debugging session.
+As I mentioned at the beginning of the post, I added another step to my troubleshooting process during my most recent debugging session.
 This new step is less about a change in skill and more a change in mentality.

 Inspired by the idea of developing [identify-based habits](https://jamesclear.com/identity-based-habits) ("I'm the type of person that...") that align with the type of developer I would like to be, I am striving to develop habits that I imagine prolific open-source contributors would have.
 In this case, I imagine prolific open-source contributors would comfortably clone repositories they are troubleshooting and debug the code as if it was there own codebase.